 The article from 1987, when somatostatin analogues were starting to be used, must have been a hugely exciting time, perhaps more so than when peptide receptor radiotherapy (PRRT) became a thing in the 21st Century.
 After setting the scene using Dr Moeortel’s work, Dr Lewis then introduces a recent paper by well-known NET Specialist Dr Pamela Kunz and Dr Janie Zhang, a Hematology/Oncology Fellow at Yale-New Haven Hospital.
 Dr Lewis introduces their work with “After more than three decades of interim research, the article in this issue by Zhang and Kunz provides a contemporary framework for approaching the titular small tumors, with updates on nomenclature, diagnostic workup, and management“.
 Please note this review will focus on tumor control in NETs (i.e. not in Neuroendocrine Carcinomas).

 In his own paper, Dr Lewis quite rightly points out the continued confusion whereby the classification of neuroendocrine tumors (NETs) has long been obfuscated by the etymology of the German word karzinoide, a misnomer if it is translated to mean that this cancer-like disease is uniformly benign.
-Clearly there’s still work to do to get rid of that obfuscation.
+Clearly there’s still a lot of work to do to get rid of that obfuscation, the thoracic guys are still behind the curve.

 As a patient himself, Dr Lewis also covers the issue of patient quality of life.
 Clearly there’s a balance required making therapy decisions often tough for the physician and patient, particularly when the therapy may be different across the broad spectrum of NET types and primary locations.
 Another area where many unmet needs still remain.